Qaazh/ClarifAI/README.md

 ## 🧩 The Problem

-In many companies, especially in **manufacturing, logistics, procurement**, and **mergers**, critical data like material descriptions are stored in free-text formats with no common structure or governance.
-These descriptions:
+In many companies, especially in **manufacturing, logistics, procurement**, and **mergers**, critical data are stored in free-text formats with no common structure or governance.
+These information:

 - Come from multiple tools and departments
 - Are written by different people over time